syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 ## Limitations

-While setting `SfDataGrid.ScrollingMode` as `ScrollingMode.Line`, `SfDataGrid.QueryRowHeight` event will not be fired.
-By default scrolling mode for `SfDataGrid` is `ScrollingMode.Pixel`.
+When setting `SfDataGrid.ScrollingMode` to `ScrollingMode.Line`, the `SfDataGrid.QueryRowHeight` event will not occur.
+By default, scrolling mode for `SfDataGrid` is `ScrollingMode.Pixel`.